Policy Gradient with Tree Expansion: : Exponent of trajectories

 \section{\treepol: Exponent of trajectories}

 We introduce a new family of policies called \treepol, which are a model-based generalization of the popular softmax.
 We propose two variants: Cumulative (\treepolC) and Exponentiated (\treepolE).
-In both variants, we replace the generic softmax logits $\theta(s,a)$ with the score of a trajectory of horizon $d$ starting from $s,a,$ generated by applying a behavior policy $\pib$.
+In both variants, we replace the generic softmax logits $\theta(s,a)$ with the score of a trajectory of horizon $d$ starting from $(s,a),$ generated by applying a behavior policy $\pib$.
 In \treepolC, we exponentiate the expectation of the logits.
-In \treepolE, we first exponentiate the logits, and only then compute their expectation.
+In \treepolE, we first exponentiate the logits and then only compute their expectation.

 \textbf{Logits}.
-Let the \treepol\ logit $\ell_{s,a}(d;\theta)$ be a random variable depicting the score of a trajectory of horizon $d$ starting from $s,a$ and following the policy $\pib$ :
+We define the \treepol\ logit $\ell_{s,a}(d;\theta)$ to be the random variable depicting the score of a trajectory of horizon $d$ starting from $(s,a)$ and following the policy $\pib$:

-Namely, $s_0 = s,~a_0 = a,~a_t \sim \pib(\cdot|s_t)~\forall t \geq 1,$ and $r_t\equiv r\left(s_t,a_t\right).$ For brevity of the analysis, we let the parametric score $\theta$ in \eqref{eq:logit} be state-based, similarly to a value function.
+In the above expression, note that $s_0 = s,~a_0 = a,~a_t \sim \pib(\cdot|s_t)~\forall t \geq 1,$ and $r_t\equiv r\left(s_t,a_t\right).$ For brevity of the analysis, we let the parametric score $\theta$ in \eqref{eq:logit} be state-based, similarly to a value function.
 Instead, one could use a state-action input analogous to a Q-function.
-This freedom allows easy integration of \treepol{} to the two types of RL algorithm implementations in standard packages.
+Thus, \treepol{} can be integrated into the two types of implementation of RL algorithms in standard packages.
+Lastly, the preceding $\gamma^{-d}$ scales the $\theta$ parametrization to correspond to its softmax counerpart.